Types of Honors College Courses

 Because the Honors College considers it important that students enrich their knowledge overall as well as gain experience attending academic lectures, Legacy instructors are expected to require students to attend three lectures as part of their course.
 The Honors office maintains a calendar of lectures found on the Honors website that students may consult for this purpose.

-UNM Core Curriculum Area 1 (Writing & Speaking).
+UNM General Education Area 1 (Writing & Speaking).

 Because the Honors College considers it important that students enrich their knowledge overall as well as gain experience attending academic lectures, thereby understanding oral discourse, instructors are expected to require students to attend at least three lectures as part of their course.

-UNM Core Curriculum Area 3 (Physical & Natural Sciences)
+UNM General Education Area 3 (Physical & Natural Sciences)

 This core course in the Honors College will introduce students to important elements of the scientific method and scientific inquiry in one or more of the basic sciences such as biology, chemistry, physics, geology, and astronomy.
 It will familiarize students with scientific inquiry and an understanding of the role of the sciences in society and culture.
 It will also introduce students to the interdisciplinary nature of scientific inquiry.
-The “theme” may change from year to year allowing for a diverse set of faculty to participate and to offer different foci over time through the Honors curriculum.
-This core class will include a laboratory component and will provide students with important hands-on and field experience.
+The “theme” and content are not set, allowing for a diverse set of faculty to participate and to offer different foci over time.
+This core class will include a laboratory component (HNRS 2331L) which students need to sign up for separately.
+This provides students with important hands-on and/or field experience.
 Students will be required to take the lab segment, and so the course is designed as a four-credit, single class.

-UNM Core Curriculum Area 4 (Social and Behavioral Sciences)
+UNM General Education Area 4 (Social and Behavioral Sciences)

 This course is an interdisciplinary introduction to the social and behavioral sciences.
 Insight from multiple disciplines including psychology, anthropology, geography, political science, sociology, and economics will be used to critically analyze local, national, and global problems.
 Students will identify, describe, and explain human behaviors and how they are influenced by social structures, institutions, and the processes within the contexts of complex and diverse communities.
 They will also articulate how beliefs, assumptions, and values are influenced by factors such as politics, geography, economics, culture, biology, history, and social institutions as well as analyze and critically evaluate relevant issues, ethical dilemmas, and arguments from multiple social science disciplines.